To be an entrepreneur, you must think like one.

-One new belief I am currently working on is being able to write 5000 words in three hours every day.
+One new belief I am currently working on is being able to write 5000 words per day.

 Sounds a lot right!

-But I know it’s possible because some people can write 5000 words per hour.
+But I know it’s possible because some people can write 5000 words in a few hours.

-When I would sit down to write, I used to tell myself how hard it was for me to even write 1000 words per day, let alone 5000 words per hours.
+I would sit down to write and tell myself how hard it will be to write even 1000 words, let alone 5000 words.

 I was limiting myself and confirming this truth with stories that continued to limit me.